XxAntxX/Python_ShoppingList/Readme.md

 ### 1. Interactive App (Console Input)

-> 🚧 In this section, document how your project fulfills each criterion.
 ---
 The application interacts with the user via the console.
 Users can:
 - Create, edit, save, and delete lists
 - List items, the quantity of it and the respective price (if known)
 - Can get an overview of all items listed, the quantity and the price per piece
 ---

 ### 2. Data Validation